cod1ng-studio/TRC20/README.md

 TON also supports the creation of new workchains.
 But according to the available documentation, creating your own workchain is time-consuming, in contrast to creating a new TRC20 token.

+### Differences from ERC20

+TRC20 saves the ERC20 interface.

+At the same time TRC20 corrects ERC20 weaknesses:

+* Race-prone approve function.

+* The token recipient is not notified about the transfer.

+* You can not add additional data to the transfer.

+* If you send a token to a smart contract that does not support tokens, then we will lose them.

+* The token sending style is different from the blockchain transaction sending style

+TRC20 corrects all these flaws, more in the following paragraphs.

 ### Specification

 ### Get-methods: